 Special Note for ORCID:

-An ORCID iD claimed (but not connected to your account) using this process, will harvest publication records containing the ORCID iD and place them in the Faculty Information System.
+An ORCID identifier claimed (but not connected to your account) using this process, will harvest publication records containing the ORCID identifier and place them in the Faculty Information System.

 Consider connecting your ORCID account to the Faculty Information System so that publication records and identifiers can search for and retrieve records from other data sources.
 To learn how to connect your ORCID iD, watch the following video:

 Your University Computing Account email address is the default address used to claim publications.
 To claim publications using another email address:

 You can repeat these steps to add additional email addresses.